GITjoint/TextQuest/README.md

 MINI TEXT QUEST

 This is flexible mini quest.
-There is a demo version with only one line, you can change it as you need and make "tree" with many branches
+There is a demo version with only one line, you can change it as you need and make "tree" with many branches.

 USAGE